 This work has impacts for both energy policy and the broader science policy community.
 The technological challenges of further reducing greenhouse gas emissions will be much greater than the challenges overcome so far (ITIF 2018).
 Breakthrough innovations are imperative to reduce carbon emissions to near zero in the long term.
 Such innovations will have large spillover benefits and will require public R&D support.
 To be effective, new investments in government R&D must both expand the pool of scientists in the field and move energy research in new directions needed to achieve nearly complete decarbonization.
 Our research evaluates whether existing energy R&D programs achieve these goals, paying particular attention to whether differences in the design of funding programs affects these outcomes.

 For science policy, our work uses new data and develops new methods to evaluate causal links between funding and future research directions.
 Nearly all existing work on research pattern analysis uses the PubMed related articles (pmra) algorithm.
-Pmra uses a probabilistic model of curated keywords (MeSH terms), which limits their ability to adapt to rapidly changing fields and ignores correlations between terms, diminishing its ability to capture related keywords and terms in research pattern analysis.
+Pmra uses a probabilistic model of curated keywords (MeSH terms), which does not account for keyword correlation and may limit their ability to adapt to rapidly changing fields.
 Instead, our proposed method uses topic modeling, which produces compact yet representative research descriptors that tend to agree more with human-based similarity measures (Achakulvisut et al. 2016; Blei et al. 2003).
-Rather than use a predefined or hand-curated set of keywords, our method relies on machine learning analysis of text to track changes in research portfolios and measure novelty.
+Rather than using a predefined or hand-curated set of keywords, our method relies on machine learning analysis of text to track changes in research portfolios and measure novelty, in effect discovering the most informative keywords automatically.
 We also apply machine learning to construct a control group of researchers with similar research interests and demographic characteristics to our funded researchers, but that do not receive funding from the targeted programs in our study.
 These controls allow us to ascertain, for example, if movements towards clean energy research are truly a result of receiving funding, rather than a reaction to general trends in the broader research community.
 Finally, our results will have broad implications for almost all funding agencies.
 By asking whether scientists new to a field contribute more novel and impactful research, we consider whether funding agencies should aim to attract new researchers to a field or support those with established records on the funding agencies desired topics.
 If they do wish to attract new researchers, our cross-agency comparison allows us to study the impact of different types of programs on scientists’ research choice.

 2. What is the state of the research on this question?